nlpcloud/nlpcloud-php/README.md

 use NLPCloud\NLPCloud;

 $client = new \NLPCloud\NLPCloud('bart-large-cnn','4eC39HqLyjWDarjtT1zdp7dc');
-$client->summarization('One month after the United States began what has become a troubled rollout of a national COVID vaccination campaign, the effort is finally gathering real steam.
+echo json_encode($client->summarization('One month after the United States began what has become a troubled rollout of a national COVID vaccination campaign, the effort is finally gathering real steam.
 Close to a million doses -- over 951,000, to be more exact -- made their way into the arms of Americans in the past 24 hours, the U.S. Centers